-Explore the Many Financial Aid Types Available at PrattMWP
+Explore the Many Types of Financial Aid Available at PrattMWP

-- PrattMWP Grant: This grant is awarded by PrattMWP’s Financial Aid Office and is based on a student’s remaining financial need after all other financial aid has been awarded.
+PrattMWP Grant: Eligibility is based on a student’s remaining financial need after all other financial aid has been awarded.
 This award does not need to be repaid.

-- Federal Pell Grant: The Pell Grant is determined by the federal government, and is based on a student’s financial need.
+Federal Pell Grant: A need-based grant awarded by the federal government.
+Eligibility is based on the amount of financial need demonstrated on the student’s FAFSA.
 This award does not need to be repaid.

-- Federal Supplemental Educational Opportunity Grant (SEOG): This grant is also determined by the federal government, and is awarded to students with exceptional financial need.
+Federal Supplemental Educational Opportunity Grant (SEOG): A need-based grant also awarded by the federal government, and is awarded to students that demonstrate exceptional financial need.
 This award does not need to be repaid.

-- Federal Student Loans: Low interest loans offered by the federal government.
-Students must complete a FAFSA to be considered eligible for a all federal loans.
-All students that accept a federal loan will need to complete a Master Promissory Note and Entrance Counseling Session online, so they understand what their loans entail.
+Federal Student Loans: Low-interest loans offered by the federal government.
+Students must complete a FAFSA to be considered eligible for all federal loans.
+All students that borrow a federal student loan will be required to complete a Master Promissory Note and Entrance Counseling Session.
 Students will be notified by the Financial Aid Office when these requirements are available.

 - Federal Direct Subsidized Loan: Offered to students based on financial need.
-Interest rates are fixed at 4.45% for loan disbursed on or after July 1, 2017.
+Interest rates are fixed at 4.99% for loans disbursed on or after July 1, 2022.
 Interest does not accrue while the student is in school.
 Repayment begins six months after the student graduates or stops attending.
-Maximum loan amounts are $3,500 for freshmen and $4,500 for sophomores.
+Maximum loan amounts are $3,500 for first-year students and $4,500 for sophomores

 - Federal Direct Unsubsidized Loan: Offered to students regardless of financial need.
-Current fixed interest rate is 3.76%.
+Interest rates are fixed at 4.99% for loans disbursed on or after July 1, 2022.
 Interest does accrue while the student is in school.
 Repayment begins six months after the student graduates or stops attending.
-Maximum loan amounts are $5,500 for freshman and $6,500 for sophomores.
-An additional $4,000 is available to students whose parents have been denied the Federal Direct Parent PLUS Loan (see below).
+Maximum loan amounts are $5,500 for first-year students and $6,500 for sophomores.
+An additional $4,000 is available to independent students or to dependent students whose parents have been denied the Federal Direct Parent PLUS Loan.